rfpg/csci6221/README.md

 # CSCI6221
-Repository for Advanced Software Paradigms
+Repository for Advanced Software Paradigms.

 # Clojure Group!

-a)
-Richard Graham
-Maryam Ghorbanvirdi
+a) Richard Graham / Maryam Ghorbanvirdi
-b)
-Synchronously and Asynchronously (we will use Slack to communicate) c)
+b) Synchronously and Asynchronously (we will use Slack to communicate)
-Tuesdays, Thursdays and Fridays
+c) Tuesdays, Thursdays and Fridays